Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

-Since $E(m(t)) = E_m$ is a constant in the allometric growth model, $\sigma_E = 1$ from Eq.~\eqref{3}.
-Additionally, because $\kappa(E^{-1}) = 0$ we know that $\sigma_E = \sigma^\prime_E$ holds exactly.
+Since $E(m(t)) = E_m$ is a constant in the allometric growth model, $\sigma_E = 1$ from Eq.~\eqref{3}, and $\sigma_E = \sigma^\prime_E$ holds exactly from Eq.~\eqref{5}.
 So the only aspect of the approximation that needs to be tested is the similarity between $\sigma_B$ and $\sigma_B^\prime$.
 Fig.~\ref{f2}A shows $\sigma_B$ versus $\sigma_B^\prime$ for the range $\alpha = 0 - 3$, which includes the whole spectrum of biological scaling~\cite{Delong2010} up to $\alpha =2$, plus some larger $\alpha$ for illustration.
-The $E_m$ and $B_m$ parameters have been set to the unicellular best-fit values quoted above, and $\epsilon =2$.
-For a given $\alpha$, the coefficient $\Pi_0$ has been set to yield a certain division time $t_r$, ranging from $t_r =1$ hr (purple pair of curves at the bottom) to $t_r = 40$ hr (red pair of curves at the top).
-These roughly encompass both the fast and slow extremes of typical unicellular reproductive times.
+For a given $\alpha$, the coefficient $\Pi_0$ has been set to yield a certain division time $t_r =1 - 40$ hr, encompassing both the fast and slow extremes of typical unicellular reproductive times.
 In all cases $\sigma_B^\prime$ is in excellent agreement with $\sigma_B$.
-For the range $\alpha \le 2$ the discrepancy is less than $15\%$, and it is in fact zero at the special points $\alpha =0$ (where $\kappa(\Pi) =0$) and $\alpha =1$ (where $\kappa(\Theta^{-1}) = 0$).
+For the range $\alpha \le 2$ the discrepancy is less than $15\%$, and it is in fact zero at the special points $\alpha =0$, $1$.
 Clearly the approximation begins to break down at $\alpha \gg 1$, but it remains sound in the biologically relevant regimes.
-Note that $\sigma_B$ values for $t_r=1$ hr are $\sim 0.03$, reflecting the minimal contribution of maintenance relative to synthesis costs in determining the selection coefficient for fast-dividing organisms.
-Indeed, an often used approximation in this case is to ignore maintenance costs altogether, in which case $\tilde{s}_c = -\delta C_T/C_T$ exactly, since only $\sigma_E = \sigma_{E^\prime} =1$ matters.
-The result for $\tilde{s}_c$ in this limit is consistent with microbial metabolic flux theory~\cite{Berkhout2013}, where the maintenance costs are typically neglected.
-As $t_r$ increases, so does $\sigma_B$.
-At the other extreme, when $t_r = 40$ hr, $\sigma_B \sim 1.1 -1.3 > \sigma_E$, and the influence of maintenance becomes comparable to synthesis.
+Note that $\sigma_B$ values for $t_r=1$ hr are $\sim 0.01$, reflecting the minimal contribution of maintenance relative to synthesis costs in determining the selection coefficient for fast-dividing organisms.
+This limit is consistent with microbial metabolic flux theory~\cite{Berkhout2013}, where maintenance is typically neglected, so $\tilde{s}_c = -\delta C_T/C_T$ exactly (since only $\sigma_E = \sigma_{E^\prime} =1$ matters).
+As $t_r$ increases, so does $\sigma_B$ and hence the influence of maintenance costs, so by $t_r = 40$ hr, $\sigma_B$ is comparable to $\sigma_E$.